ria-ahyoung/medium-trends-daily/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/mobile-app-development/recommended target="_blank" rel="noopener noreferrer">App Development</a></h1>
 <h3>1.
-The Game Plan: Scaling React Applications with Clean Architecture - <a href="https://medium.com/@Games24x7Tech/the-game-plan-scaling-react-applications-with-clean-architecture-85f1d6b5ab15" target="_blank" rel="noopener noreferrer">link</a></h3>
+Faster Features, Happier Customers: Introducing The Platform That Transformed Our Grocery App - <a href="https://medium.com/picnic-engineering/faster-features-happier-customers-introducing-the-platform-that-transformed-our-grocery-app-b38e57a85531" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Games24x7 Blogs`**
+✍️ **posted by `Picnic Engineering`**

-<blockquote>Learn how Games24x7 used Clean Architecture to scale and maintain React apps for diverse game journeys with shared features across…</blockquote>
+<blockquote>From Commit to Customer in under 15 minutes: how our platform transformed feature delivery for our online grocery shopping app.</blockquote>

 <h3>2.
 Clean Architecture Struggles to Scale in Mobile Development - <a href="https://medium.com/@elye-project/clean-architecture-struggles-to-scale-in-mobile-development-85971471ac7a" target="_blank" rel="noopener noreferrer">link</a></h3>